-The Life Fitness IC1 indoor cycle features a heavy-duty frame made of thick steel tubing.
-It combines ovalized and rectangular tubes in its construction for improved sturdiness and aesthetics.
+The Life Fitness IC1 indoor cycle features a heavy-duty frame of thick steel tubing.
+It combines ovalized and rectangular tubes to improve sturdiness and aesthetics.
 The mainframe section is double-coated with a corrosion-resistant and abrasion-resistant paint finish.
 The color used is black, with the “Life Fitness” logo painted white, these being the only colors available for this bike.
 The seat post, the handlebar post, and the flywheel have a chrome finish.

 The fully assembled bike is relatively heavy.
-Its net weight is approximately 112 lbs (51 kg), which is more than twice most road bikes’ weight.
-All this weight adds plenty of stability.
+Its net weight is approximately 112 lbs (51 kg), more than most road bikes’ weight.
+However, all this weight adds plenty of stability.
 Plus, both base tubes come equipped with adjustable and rubberized levelers.

-Although the bike is heavy, once assembled, it is easy to move.
+Although the bike is heavy, it is easy to move once assembled.
 Its front base integrates a set of wheels.
 So, you won’t be handling more than 35% of the bike’s total weight by using these wheels.

-Similar to other spin bikes, the Life Fitness IC1 is not an extremely large fitness machine.
+Like other spin bikes, the Life Fitness IC1 is not an extremely large fitness machine.
 It is 45.3″ (115 cm) long and 21.7″ (55 cm) wide.
-It is advisable, though, to leave at least 24″ (61 cm) of clearance on each side for ease of access.
+However, it is advisable to leave at least 24″ (61 cm) of clearance on each side for easy access.

-It’s important to mention that the bike’s frame features a step-up bar; again, another element that other spin bikes don’t have.
-This is the small oblique bar that connects the seat tube with the mainframe tube.
-It’s for specific spin workouts or as support for stretching and other exercises.
+It’s important to note that the bike’s frame features a step-up bar, another element other spin bikes don’t have.
+Thus, the small oblique bar connects the seat tube with the mainframe tube.
+Again, it’s for specific spin workouts or as support for stretching and other exercises.

 Seat and handlebars

 The Life Fitness IC1 comes equipped with a standard spin seat.
-It’s not too slim, though, and has a generous layer of cushioning, especially in its rear section.
-Its top is made of durable vinyl material and also has a central groove for improved breathability.
+It’s not too slim, though, and has a generous cushioning layer, especially in its rear section.
+In addition, its top is durable vinyl material and has a central groove for improved breathability.

 The seat’s attachment system to the adjustment slider features a standard collar with a bolt and nut.
-Therefore, if you will ever need or want to replace it, compatible options are widely available.
+Therefore, compatible options are widely available if you ever need or want to replace them.

 The bike’s seat offers four-way adjustability (up, down, front, back).
-Its upright post has 15 adjustment positions, while the horizontal slider adds several inches of front-to-back adjustment.
-Thus, the bike will accommodate users between 5’1″ and 6’6″ (155 – 198 cm).
-It is also has a maximum user weight capacity of up to 287 lbs (130 kg).
+In addition, its vertical post has 15 adjustment positions, while the horizontal slider adds several inches of front-to-back adjustment.
+Thus, the bike will comfortably accommodate users between 5’1″ and 6’6″ (155 – 198 cm).
+In addition, it also has a maximum user weight capacity of up to 287 lbs (130 kg).

 The Life Fitness IC1 has a slightly different handlebar design than your average spin bike.
 To begin with, it offers multiple grips, including standard, climbing, aero, and parallel.
-It also has a curved bar at the center to which the console is attached.
+It also has a curved bar in the center to which the fitness monitor is attached.
 This bar offers an extra grip.

 A layer of urethane material covers the bike’s handlebar assembly.
-Its lowest bar integrates a set of metallic pulse sensors.
+In addition, its lowest bar integrates a set of metallic hand-held pulse sensors.
 So, by holding on to them, they can monitor your pulse rate.

 IC1 Resistance system

-The Life Fitness IC1 indoor cycling bike is equipped with a standard friction resistance system.
-This means you don’t have to connect it to a power source.
-But on the other hand, it also means that it doesn’t automatically adjust the resistance and does not have pre-set workout programs.
+The Life Fitness IC1 indoor cycling bike has a standard friction resistance system.
+Therefore, you don’t have to connect it to a power source.
+Unfortunately, it also means that it doesn’t automatically adjust the resistance and does not have pre-set workout programs.

 The bike’s resistance system consists of a felt brake pad attached to the tension knob on top of the frame’s top tube.
-By turning the knob clockwise, the brake pad applies more friction to the flywheel, which increases the pedaling difficulty.
+In addition, by turning the knob clockwise, the brake pad applies more friction to the flywheel, increasing the pedaling difficulty.

-The bike’s resistance system doesn’t have pre-determined tension levels or clicks on it.
-You tighten it until you get the desired pedaling difficulty.
-As a general idea, the brake pad can compress on the flywheel up to the point you can barely pedal, simulating a very steep climb.
+The bike’s resistance system doesn’t have pre-determined tension levels or clicks.
+Instead, you tighten it until you get the desired pedaling difficulty.
+For example, the brake pad can compress on the flywheel to the point you can barely pedal, simulating a very steep climb.

 The flywheel allows reverse pedaling as well.
-However, since the bike’s drivetrain has a simple transmission, coasting or free-wheeling is not possible on this bike.
-The pedals continued to spin for as long as the flywheel is turning, and when you’re pedaling in reverse, you will get the same resistance as when pedaling forward.
+However, since the bike’s drivetrain has a simple transmission, coasting or free-wheeling is impossible.
+Instead, the pedals spin for as long as the flywheel is turning.
+Furthermore, when pedaling in reverse, you will get the same resistance as when pedaling forward.

 The bike’s tension knob also has an emergency brake function.
 You can press it down to stop the flywheel from spinning if needed.
-This may be necessary, especially if you’ve been pedaling at high speed.
+Thus, it may be necessary, especially if pedaling at high speed.

 The bike’s drivetrain uses a poly-v belt resistant to stretching.
 Thus, it doesn’t require any lubrication.
-Also, a belt generates less vibration than a chain and contributes to the ride’s overall smoothness.
+In addition, a belt generates less vibration than a chain and contributes to the ride’s overall smoothness.

-The Life Fitness IC1 comes equipped with a 3-piece crankset featuring solid steel arms.
-It will support any spin workout as long as it doesn’t exceed the specified 287 lbs (130 kg) weight limit.
+The Life Fitness IC1 has a 3-piece crankset featuring solid steel arms.
+Therefore, it will support any spin workout if it doesn’t exceed the specified 287 lbs (130 kg) weight limit.

-The included pedals don’t have SPD elements for spin shoes, but they do have adjustable toe cages.
-They also have standard 9/16 threads, so compatible options are widely available if you ever need to replace them.
+Unfortunately, the included pedals don’t have SPD elements for spin shoes, but they have adjustable toe cages.
+They also have standard 9/16 threads, so compatible options are widely available if you need to replace them.

-Last but not least, the bike has a pretty narrow Q-Factor (spacing between the pedals).
+Lastly, the bike has a pretty narrow Q-Factor (spacing between the pedals).
 It is 6.81″ (173 mm) so that your feet have a natural positioning on the pedals without being too far apart.
-This eliminates the lateral stress on the knees and ankles.
+Therefore, it eliminates the lateral stress on the knees and ankles.

-Although the included LCD isn’t too fancy, as it doesn’t have Bluetooth or online connectivity, it still is better than the average basic unit.
-Its LCD divides into three sub-sections so that you can see up to three workout metrics at once.
+Although the included fitness monitor isn’t too fancy, it doesn’t have Bluetooth or online connectivity; it still is better than the average monitor.
+Its LCD divides into three sub-sections so that you can see up to three workout metrics.
 It tracks time, distance, speed, RPM, calories burned, and pulse.

-Speed and distance are set either to metric units (km/h, kilometers) or English units (MPH, miles).
-Additionally, the fitness console is not telemetric.
-In other words, it can only read your pulse if you hold on to the sensors integrated into the handlebars.
+The speed and distance are either metric units (km/h, kilometers) or Imperial units (MPH, miles).
+Unfortunately, the fitness monitor is not telemetric.
+Therefore, it can only read your pulse if you hold on to the sensors integrated into the handlebars.
 It cannot communicate with a wireless heart rate chest strap.

-The console is easy to use.
+The fitness monitor is easy to use.
 It only has two buttons – Flow and Reset.
-The Flow button allows you to scroll through the workout metrics to select the ones you want to view, or select the Scan Mode to rotate time, distance, and calories on the bottom display section.
+The Flow button allows you to scroll through the workout metrics to select the ones you want to view or select the Scan Mode to rotate time, distance, and calories on the bottom display section.
 The Reset button clears all the values to zero.

-The console is battery-powered and requires two AA batteries, which are (included) with the bike.
-It starts up when it detects flywheel movement or when you press the Flow button.
+The battery-powered monitor requires two AA batteries that come with the bike.
+It starts up when it detects flywheel movement or presses the Flow button.
 It also automatically turns off to save battery life.

 IC1 Assembly and Maintenance

 Most of the bike comes pre-assembled.
-You only have to attach the two base bars, the seat post, the seat, the handlebar post, the handlebars, the fitness console, and the pedals.
-This shouldn’t take more than 30-40 minutes.
-The manual provides clear assembly instructions, and an essential toolkit is also (included) with the bike.
+You only have to attach the two base bars, the seat post, the handlebar post, the handlebars, the fitness monitor, and the pedals.

 - Sturdy construction, similar to light-commercial bikes;